Visiting Machu Picchu by myself seemed way too complicated.

 We got to know our local guides well though; Leo was great – knowledgeable and enthusiastic about sharing his knowledge with the group.
 He was originally born in Colombia, but moved to Bolivia when he was young, and is now based there.
 Our guide for the trek was Yamil, he was equally good – explaining the culture of the people we encountered along the way, types of plants and leading the way across the mountains.

 There are of course positives and negatives involved with opting for a tour instead of going it alone, but in this case I felt the benefits outweighed the negatives, and was pleased with my choice.
 Aside from the trek to Machu Picchu when we camped, we stayed in reasonable hotels; some better than others.
 The only downside for me travelling alone was being put in a twin room with the other solo girl from Japan.
 I don’t have a problem sharing a room but as a solo traveller sometimes it’s nice to be alone, or even with more people so you don’t end up with the same person night after night.
-I could have paid more to have a room by myself, but I’ll be honest I didn’t fancy adding to the already hefty price tag so shut up and put up.
+I could have paid more to have a room by myself, but I’ll be honest I didn’t fancy adding to the price so shut up and put up.

 Everything else was as I expected and I enjoyed the time with our group.
 I would recommend Dragoman for other tours, depending on your budget and how confident you are as a traveller.
 They offer various different types of treks, depending on location and the services on offer – you can book deluxe versions or budget options if you prefer.